file-format/Products/content/en/spreadsheet/net/simplexcel/index.md

 <p>Simplexcel is an Open source .NET library that provides functionality for working with Excel XLSX spreadsheet via .NET.
 The library mainly focuses on the most common features and tasks that can help the developer to create a spreadsheet.
 The library has provided complete support for ASP.NET and Windows Services.</p>
 <p>The open source Simplexcel library gives software to generate Excel 2007+ workbooks in their native XLSX format without relying on COM interop.
-The library has included support for several important features relate to Excel XLSX creation and manipulation, such as creating Excel workbook, Add sheets to a workbook,  reading Excel documents, create new cells, add cell ranges, format cells,  add and manage rows, create Hyperlinks for a cell, specify compression level, save the file to a Stream and many more. </p>
+The library supports several important features relate to Excel XLSX creation and manipulation, such as creating Excel workbook, Add sheets to a workbook, reading Excel documents, create new cells, add cell ranges, format cells, add and manage rows, create Hyperlinks for a cell, specify compression level, save the file to a Stream and many more. </p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}